 It connects the different banks and fund custodians involved in a trade, making sure that cash is transferred from the buyer’s account to the seller’s and that securities are transferred from the seller to the buyer’s account.
 Clearstream also holds those securities, as well as cash deposits, in custody for its clients after trades have been settled:

-Euroclear for its part describes its activities (on p 34 of its annual report) as “Post trade services” and “settlement and safekeeping,” identical or nearly identical terms to those used by Clearstream in the extracts cited above:
+Euroclear for its part describes its activities as “Post trade services” and “settlement and safekeeping,” identical or nearly identical terms to those used by Clearstream in the extracts cited above (p 34, again):

 In other words, Euroclear and Clearstream do the same thing.